LordFarquaadtheCreator/spotipi-eink/README.md

 # Spotipi E-Ink

+# TODO:
+- set up virtual environment where you can see the software running for live debugging
+- remove album cover square
+    - keep zoomed in album cover
+    - put artist photo in corner? (optional)

 ### Overview
 This project is to display information on a 5.7" e-ink from the Spotify web api.
 ### Getting Started